annaboeri/connect-4/README.md

 #### Outstanding Challenges

-Attempted to animate the board to look like the disks were sliding down the column but failed to integrate the effect properly into my code base without breaking other featues
+Attempted to animate the board to look like the disks were sliding down the column but failed to integrate the effect properly into my code base without breaking other features

+Also need to add functionality that deactivates player 1's disk color selection so that player 2 cannot choose the same disk color

 #### Approach
 Documented using [Trello](https://trello.com/b/Y4wQH05J/wdi-project-1-connect-4)